doranmartinez/transactional_DB/README.md

 # DATABASE FOR INTEGERS

-This is a coding challenge submission with Guanyin Labs.
+This is a coding challenge submission.

 The goal of this project is to build a data structure for storing integers.
 The data is stored in memory rather than persisted to disk.